areej-i/robot-simulator/README.md

 Program that simulates a robot environment, robots are represented by circles that can avoid other robots and bounce off the environment walls.

 Must have C installed.

-Inside the directory type makefile to run.
+Instructions: Use linux terminal commands to compile and run file

+> make
+> ./environmentServer &
+> ./robotClient &  (x20 for 20 robots)
+> ./stop   (to exit server and clients)